Sports Coach Logo Sports Coach Training Principles Fitness Components

 Schedule Regular Rest Days

 Recovery is essential for letting your muscles repair themselves.
 It will also help you avoid overdoing it and re-injuring yourself.
-If you were working out six days a week before your injury, you probably should not just right back into that routine after taking time off.
+If you worked out six days a week before your injury, you should not just return to that routine after taking time off.

 Make sure you are prioritizing sleep, too.
 It is OK to head to bed a little earlier on gym days; your body needs it.
 That is when most of your muscle recovery takes place.